 An exciting part of compiling data on UK library online services was the opportunity to look through all UK public library websites.

 With the lockdown, and focus on online services, there has been fresh talk about a single digital presence for libraries.
 The British Library team have published a new blog on this.
 They also produced a survey for library senior managers and heads of service.
 One question asked is:

 Overall, how would you rate your online offer from a user perspective on a scale from 1-10?
 (1 being impossible to use and 10 being an unbeatable user offer)

 British Library single digital presence survey

 It will be interesting to see answers from senior managers.
 As a member of the public looking through library websites, they weren’t great.
-But how many library managers would say their online service scores a 1?
+But how many library managers would admit their online service scores a 1?

 It could be useful to highlight the worst examples.
 But it may not be effective in encouraging change, so this is a list of areas that seem like they could be improved.
 Also highlighting library services that were impressive.

 Keep things simple

 Simplicity was definitely welcome when looking for information.
 I want to go to the library homepage and find what I’m looking for quickly.
 Too many levels of navigation was a problem.
 There shouldn’t be a need for more than one link from the homepage to get to where I need to.
 With the more convoluted websites it became easier to use a search engine.

 - Keep information on as few levels as possible.
 One homepage with links to everything the library offers.
 Make it clear which link is the one people need.